BerWang/web/04 Effective Sprints.md

 If any problems were identified during the standup these will need to be resolved by the appropriate team immediately **after** the daily standup.
 Make sure the resolution is explained to the _Scrum Master_ before continuing work.

 Now each team have tasks assigned and will need to implement these before the next daily standup.

+## 2 Getting Feedback

+As part of the learning process you will need to conduct one of your sprints in a lab session so that your lab supervisors can watch and provide you with feedback that you can use to improve.
+You should attend the lab session that **starts at 09:00**.